majodev/majodev.github.io/src/notes/google-webfonts-helper/index.md

 ### Example: Self-host *Open Sans* in [4 easy steps](https://google-webfonts-helper.herokuapp.com/fonts/open-sans?subsets=latin)!

 The service uses Google's font API to retrieve a list of all available web fonts, fetches links to the `.eot`, `.woff`, `.woff2`, `.ttf` and `.svg` files by parsing their hosted CSS files (and faking the `User-Agent` to get them).
 It downloads all font formats and generates a customized archive with all your selected styles, formats and charsets.
-In combination with the CSS snippet (whose folder prefix can be customized) you should be ready to self-host you font immediately.
+In combination with the CSS snippet (whose folder prefix can be customized) you should be ready to self-host your font immediately.
 Here's how this looks like currently:

 ![google-webfonts-helper overview image](/static/apps/google-webfonts-helper/full_view.png)